-Important things you need to know when planing for cleaning historic buildings facades
+Important things you need to know when planning for cleaning historic buildings facades

 Historic places attract people and investment, giving new life to their communities and playing a central role in regenerating towns, cities and countryside areas.
 Cleaning historic buildings facades makes a significant contribution to their look and feel.
 Valuing the historic environment as an asset and giving it new life has also been a cornerstone of the economic and social revival of our towns and cities.
 The careful integration of heritage assets has played an increasingly important and successful role in many major regeneration schemes, providing opportunities for conservation and development to work together in transforming the built environment.